Are Bisexual People Confused? Kristen Stewart Doesn’t Think So

 During her interview with The Guardian, Kristen did talk about more than just sexuality and being bisexual.
 In fact, Stewart revealed that she was exhausted and planned on taking at least six months off once she was finished with interviews following her latest movie – The Personal Shopper.
 Unfortunately for fans of Kristen Stewart, this means it could be a little while before move Kristen Stewart movies happen.

 Per Gossip Cop, there have actually been a lot of stories swirling about Kristen Stewart in addition to those related to her recent interview about sexuality.
-One false story claimed Robert Pattinson expressed his opinion of Stewart’s recent haircut.
+One false story claimed Robert Pattinson expressed is opinion of Stewart’s recent haircut.
 A second false story – also about her recent haircut – claimed Stewart liked her new hair so much that she was going to keep it buzzed and wear wigs.
-Gossip Cop– a media outlet known for slamming tabloids for false rumors reassures Kristen Stewart fans that neither of these rumors is true.
+Gossip Cop– a media outlet known for slamming tabloids for false rumors reassures Kristen Stewart fans that neither of these rumors are true.
 Pattinson isn’t so interested in Stewart that he cares what she’s doing with her hair and Stewart isn’t going to keep her hair short forever.

 Given how much Kristen Stewart has had going on lately, it makes sense that she would want to take some time off to relax.
 The real question is – what are your thoughts on Kristen Stewart’s opinions on sexuality and being bisexual?
 Do you think bisexual people are confused?
 Do you think sexuality is fluid?
 Share your thoughts with us in the comment’s section found below.